paulwellnerbou/chronicreplay/README.md

 The steps you have to follow:

-* Create your own implementation of LogLineReader
+* Create your own implementation of LogLineParser
-* Add the classname to src/main/resources/META-INF/services/de.wellnerbou.chronic.logreader.LogLineReader
+* Add the classname to src/main/resources/META-INF/services/de.wellnerbou.chronic.logparser.LogLineParser
-* Use --logreader=ID-OF-YOUR-IMPLEMENTATION starting the program
+* Use --logparser=ID-OF-YOUR-IMPLEMENTATION starting the program

 You don't have to modifiy the original services file for this purpose, you can create a separate project which depends on chronicreplay and add your services file in this project.
 Or, the other way round, you add a (runtime) dependency to your custom LogLineReader implementation project.

-For a basic example, have a look at de.wellnerbou.chronic.logreader.CommonLogFormatLogLineReader.
+For a basic example, have a look at de.wellnerbou.chronic.logparser.CommonLogFormatLogLineParser.

 How to get duration comparisons in your chronicreplayer's logfiles
 ------------------------------------------------------------------